 Why is film photography, particularly black and white film photography, undergoing a resurgence?
 The reasons are many and you may enroll in (Re) Discover Black and White Film for any of them.

 Film offers a variety of hybrid digital-analog workflows.
 A film negative can be scanned to then be digitally processed and printed.
 Conversely, a digital capture can produce an inkjet negative used to contact print on light-sensitive photographic paper or burn a photopolymer plate or a photo emulsion screen for screen printing.

 Film photography also gives you the foundation to explore other alternative processes such as cyanotypes (a relatively easy process) to more challenging wet-plate processes such as wet-plate collodian, tintype, ambrotype, or salt albumin printing.

 Photographers today continue to work in film and related wet-processes.
-The Madison Museum of Conterporary Art's Reconfigured Reality: Contemporary Photography from the Permanent Collection has works by Wisconsin's own Shimon & Lindeman, Alec Soth, and Paul Baker Prindle, who all choose to use large format film or other wet-process image captures.
+The Madison Museum of Contemporary Art's Reconfigured Reality: Contemporary Photography from the Permanent Collection (closed Nov 12, 2017) had works by Wisconsin's own Shimon & Lindeman, Alec Soth, and Paul Baker Prindle, who all choose to use large format film or other wet-process image captures.

-Last and the most nebulous, film provides a different "look" to an image that is difficult to describe.
-Gain insight into this by exposing, developing, and printing your own images.
+Last and the most nebulous, film provides a different "look" to an image.

 PhotoMidwest's (Re) Discover Black and White Film class will start you on your journey and give you the training to use one of the few wet darkrooms in Madison.